Marlins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Marlins have a record of 4-2.
+- In seven games as the underdog over the last 10 matchups, the Marlins have a record of 4-3.

-- When it comes to the over/under, the Marlins and their opponents are 7-3-0 in their last 10 games.
+- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total eight times.

-- The Marlins' previous 10 matchups have not had a spread set by sportsbooks.
+- Bookmakers have not posted a spread in any of the Marlins' past 10 games.

 Marlins Betting Records & Stats

-- The Marlins have been victorious in 33, or 44.6%, of the 74 contests they have been chosen as underdogs in this season.
+- The Marlins have been chosen as underdogs in 75 games this year and have walked away with the win 33 times (44%) in those games.

+- Miami has entered 22 games this season as the underdog by +140 or more and is 9-13 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Marlins have a 42.6% chance of pulling out a win.
+- The moneyline set for this matchup implies the Marlins have a 41.7% chance of coming away with a victory in the contest.

-- Games involving Miami have gone over the total set by oddsmakers in 66 of 142 chances this season.
+- Miami and its opponents have hit the over in 67 of its 143 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!